 Katie goes first.
 She gets to light the candle and snuff it out at the end.
 She gets to choose the Christmas carol.
 Doesn’t this sound heartwarming?

-This year we have a candle snuffer thanks to Shani and gift and thrift.
+This year we have a candle snuffer thanks to Scarlet and gift and thrift.
 I actually remember where it is and run to dig it from a drawer in the buffet.
 Boy 3 picks it up during the advent reading and mimes that he is smoking a pipe.
 He also is the one who shares what he learned about the advent candles during the church service he attended with sister and fiance which seems a redeeming quality.

 This is another new path.
 I am trying to relax into it.
 Taking one day at a time.
 Allowing memories to wash over me.
 Accepting that it has not been, is not, and will not be picture-perfect, but it has been real in whatever season we found ourselves.
 And there have been many.